Diversity & Inclusion - Chesapeake Bay Trust Skip to main content

 The Trust’s Diversity and Inclusion Initiative

 In order to meet these goals, the Trust’s Diversity and Inclusion Initiative was launched in 2008.
-Our efforts to engage diverse communities are overseen by our Diversity and Inclusion Committee, a subcommittee of our Board of Trustees along with 10 outside diversity experts.
+Our efforts to engage people across the region – from urban to suburban to rural to agriculture communities – are overseen by our Diversity and Inclusion Committee, a subcommittee of our Board of Trustees along with 10 outside diversity experts.

-We take the following steps to ensure engagement with diverse communities:
+We take the following steps to ensure engagement with all communities:

-• Maintain a tracking system to quantify key demographics of our grantees and the audiences they serve.
+• Maintain a tracking system to quantify demographics of our grantees and the audiences they serve.

-• Require all grant program Technical Review Committees to include members from diverse communities.
+• Require all grant program Technical Review Committees to include members from various communities.

-• Include language on all of our grant program Requests for Proposals (RFPs) encouraging applicants of color and those working with communities of color to apply.
+• Include language on all of our grant program Requests for Proposals (RFPs) encouraging all applicants to apply.

-• Follow a procurement policy for our non-grant work which requires outreach to MBE/WBE/DBE firms that is more stringent than that of the federal government.
+• Follow a procurement policy for our non-grant work which requires outreach to MBE/WBE/DBE firms.

 • Provide incentives for seasoned grantees to serve as mentors to new applicants.

-• Restructure grant programs as appropriate to ensure that we continue to serve diverse communities.
-For example, we transformed our Community Engagement Mini-Grant Program to be only accessible to new applicants.
-We also changed the language of this opportunity to prioritize community improvements, a recommendation from our Diversity and Inclusion Committee.
+• Restructure grant programs as appropriate to ensure that we continue to serve all communities across the region from urban to suburban to rural to agriculture communities.
+For example, we transformed our Community Engagement Mini-Grant Program to only be accessible to new applicants.
+We also changed the language of this opportunity to prioritize community improvements.

 Next Steps